 ‘The Liverpool study was of particular interest because it highlighted ‘alcohol free’ venues that provided a vibrant and renewed energy to the traditional pubs and clubs culture of Australian night life.
 There were many lessons to learn from these offerings’.

-Over the past 6 months we have revisited our former precinct studies and also undertook a detailed study of Newcastle City which is shown on our Night Owl Web Site.
+Over the past 6 months we have revisited our former precinct studies and also undertook a detailed study of Newcastle City which is shown on our Night Owl Web Page.
 Please Contact Us if you need more information and also see our new Linked In and Facebook Pages for Optimum Search City Research Centre which runs the research with Dr Drane as founder.

 The Newcastle study involved the mobilisation of a talented mix of early career students from University of Newcastle (UON) who brought their inherent skills and local knowledge to the study.
 The wonderful group of students came from different cultural backgrounds and from faculties/disciplines including Business, Architecture, Communications, Town Planning, Medicine and Economics.
 Thanks to you all, you have inspired me to continue with this research with future teams.